 The pain and suffering you endured because of a defective product should not go unaccounted for.
 This type of damage may include the physical and emotional pain you went through due to your injuries.

 Laborde Earles Injury Lawyers wants to help you build your defective product case.
-During negotiations or a court trial, we can represent you to give you a fair fight against other legal defense teams and insurance companies.
-Call us today at (504) 777-7777 for a free case review.
+During negotiations or at trial in the New Orleans area, we can represent you and give you a fair fight against other legal defense teams and insurance companies.